anyong298/camera-pipeline/README.md

-# camera-pipeline
+# Camera Pipeline

+Authors: Prikshet Sharma, Oliver Ziqi Zhang

 University of Rochester

-Authors: Prikshet Sharma, Oliver Ziqi Zhang

 ISP pipeline built using Halide and is under development.
 The pipeline aims to help optimize optical systems.